Building America’s

 Frequently Asked Questions

-Construction of the new facility is planned to begin in Q4 2024, with operations beginning in 2027.
+Construction of the new facility is planned to begin in the second half of 2026, with operations beginning toward the end of 2028.

-Renewable liquid methanol fuel suitable for marine transportation in ocean-going container ships.
+Renewable liquid methanol suitable for marine transportation fuel in ocean-going ships as well as feedstock for aviation fuel and chemical products.

 Beaver Lake Renewable Energy LLC, a wholly-owned subsidiary of SunGas Renewables Inc., will operate the facility.